mandrillboy/TicTacToeMD/README.md

 ![Screenshot of TicTacToeMD](/assets/screenshot.png "Screenshot of TicTacToeMD")

 ## I Just Want The Game
-If you just want the ROM for the game (to play in an emulator or put on a flashcart), get the rom.bin file in the out directory.
+If you just want the ROM for the game (to play in an emulator or put on a flashcart), get the rom.bin file from the latest release.